Dysphagia Ground Replaced by Minced & Moist

 Examples of challenging foods:

 • Mixed consistencies are part solid and part liquid.
 While you are chewing the solid, the liquid may accidentally fall into your throat and airway, causing aspiration.
+Cold cereal and even very juicy fruits like watermelon are examples of mixed consistencies.

-Characteristics of Minced & Moist:
+Characteristics of Minced & Moist, Level 5:

 (See handouts on the IDDSI website for Level 5 – Minced & Moist)